FinalCAD/csv2hash/README.md

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0], message: 'this value is not supported' }

 the message is parsed:
+You can also define Range

+	{ name: 'score', values: 0..5, position: [0,0] }

 	{ ..., message: 'value of :name is not supported, please you one of :values' }